 - Build a transaction request that includes a

-details.fee_payerfield pointing to the fee payer vault - Sign the request payload with your API User's private key
+fee_payerfield pointing to the fee payer vault.
+This field is added inside thedetailsobject of the transaction request body. - Sign the request payload with your API User's private key.

-- Broadcast the transaction via the Fordefi API
+- Broadcast the transaction using the Fordefi API.

 The fee_payer field is the key difference from a standard transfer: